Allessyer/HPC-course-2021-Skoltech/README.md

 P.S. to reproduce the code for ping pong game, do the following:
 In the file HW3 you can find ping_pong_1.cpp, and ping_pong_2.cpp, which is dedicated to the second task of ping pong game.

 3. HW: CUDA.
-READ HW_Cuda_report.pdf - all information there.
+READ HPC_Cuda_report.pdf - all information there.